The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Differential Operators on Unbounded Domains

 \textbf{Case 1: $T\in\Omega^1_{\mathrm{TV}}$.} Given $k,j,m,n,\delta$ and $r\in\mathbb{N}$ as above, choose $M$ large such that

 where $C(d)$ is as (\ref{star_bound}) and $c_r$ controls the total variation as in (\ref{tot_var_bound}).
-Again, note that such an $M$ can be chosen in finitely many arithmetic operations and comparisons with the given data and assuming that logarithms and square roots can be computed to arbitrary precision (say by a power series representation and bound on the remainder).
-Using the fact that $\mathcal{A}_r$ is a Banach algebra (in particular we can bound the norms of product of functions by the product of their norms) and Theorem \ref{int_err_tot_var}, it follows that
+Again, note that such an $M$ can be chosen in finitely many arithmetic operations and comparisons with the given data, assuming that logarithms and square roots can be computed to arbitrary precision (say by a power series representation and bound on the remainder).
+Using the fact that $\mathcal{A}_r$ is a Banach algebra (so that we can bound the norms of products of functions by the product of their norms) and Theorem \ref{int_err_tot_var}, it follows that

 where $s_l=2rt_l-(r,r,...,r)^T$ are the rescaled Halton points.
 Hence it is enough to show that each product $a_k(s_l)\overline{a_j}(s_l)\psi_m(s_l)\psi_n(s_l)$ can be computed to a given accuracy using finitely many arithmetic operations and comparisons.
-Since each $s_l\in\mathbb{Q}^d$ we can evaluate $a_k(s_l)\overline{a_j}(s_l)$.
-Note that we can compute $\exp(-x^2/2)$ to arbitrary precision with finitely many arithmetic operations and comparisons (again say by a power series representation and bound on the remainder) and that we can compute the coefficients of the polynomials $Q_m$ with $ \psi_m(x)=Q_m(x)\exp(-x^2/2), $ using the recursion formulae to any given precision, it follows that we can compute $\psi_m(s_l)\psi_n(s_l)$ to a given accuracy using finitely many arithmetic operations and comparisons.
-Using the bounds on the $a_k$ and $\overline{a_j}$ and Cram{\'e}r's inequality, we can bound the error in the product and hence the result follows.
+Since each $s_l\in\mathbb{Q}^d$, we can evaluate $a_k(s_l)\overline{a_j}(s_l)$.
+Note that we can compute $\exp(-x^2/2)$ to arbitrary precision with finitely many arithmetic operations and comparisons (e.g., by a power series representation and bound on the remainder) and that we can compute the coefficients of the polynomials $Q_m$ with $ \psi_m(x)=Q_m(x)\exp(-x^2/2) $ using the recursion formulae to any given precision.
+It follows that we can compute $\psi_m(s_l)\psi_n(s_l)$ to a given accuracy using finitely many arithmetic operations and comparisons.
+Using the bounds on the $a_k$ and $\overline{a_j}$ and Cram{\'e}r's inequality, we can bound the error in the product, and hence the result follows.

 \textbf{Case 2: $T\in\Omega^1_{\mathrm{AN}}$.} On the compact cube $\left|x_i\right|\leq r$ the double series